-I really recommend the place.
+I recommend the place.
 Like in Forodhani gardens, you’ll find local there.
-The food is good, affordable and you can even pay with your card.
+The food is delicious, affordable and you can even pay with your card.

-Make sure you try the biryani rice with the red curry!
-It’s so tasty
+Make sure you try the biryani rice with the red curry, it is so tasty!

 Sites I visited

-Stay tuned I’m coming up with the details of the above tours!
+Stay tuned I’m coming up with the details of the above trips!

 I'm an IT Engineer, bloggin at night and a bookworm the remaining time .